Dynamic Time Warping and Geometric Edit Distance: Breaking the Quadratic Barrier: Dynamic Time Warping in Subquadratic Time

+Using Lemma~\ref{lem:monge}, we first present a divide-and-conquer paradigm for computing the minimal pairs within a box $M_{i,j}$ in $O(g\log g)$ time, which is conceptually simple to perceive.
+However, this is not the best we can do.
+Afterwards, we present an even more efficient procedure that takes only $O(g)$ time in total.

-We can therefore use the following divide-and-conquer paradigm for computing the minimal pairs within a box $D_{i,j}$.
-We start by setting the median index $k = \floor{|R| /2}$ of $|R|$, and compute the minimal pair $(u, R(k))$ and $\ccost(u, R(k))$, naively, in $O(g)$ time, as explained above.
-The path $P^*_{u, R(k)}$ decomposes the box $D_{i,j}$ into two parts, so that one part, $X$, consists all the positions in $D_{i,j}$ that are (weakly) {\em above} $P^*_{u,R(k)}$, and the other part, $Y$, consists all the positions in $D_{i,j}$ that are (weakly) {\em below} $P^*_{u,R(k)}$, so that $X$ and $Y$ are disjoint, except for the positions along the path $P^*_{u,R(k)}$ which they share.
+We start by setting the median index $k = \floor{|R| /2}$ of $|R|$, and compute the minimal pair $(u, R(k))$ and its $\ccost(u, R(k))$, naively, in $O(g)$ time, as explained above.
+The path $P^*_{u, R(k)}$ decomposes the box $M_{i,j}$ into two parts, so that one part, $X$, consists of all the positions in $M_{i,j}$ that are (weakly) {\em above} $P^*_{u,R(k)}$, and the other part, $Y$, consists of all the positions in $M_{i,j}$ that are (weakly) {\em below} $P^*_{u,R(k)}$, so that $X$ and $Y$ are disjoint, except for the positions along the path $P^*_{u,R(k)}$ which they share.
 By Lemma~\ref{lem:monge}, the shortest paths between any other minimal pair of positions in $L \times R$ can never cross $P^*_{u, R(k)}$.
 Thus, we can repeat this process separately in $X$ and in $Y$.
-(Note that the input to each recursive step is just the positions $X$ and $Y$ of $L$ and $R$, respectively; there is no need to keep track of the corresponding portion of $D_{i,j}$ itself.)
+Note that the input to each recursive step is just the sequences of positions of $X$ and $Y$ along $L$ and $R$, respectively (and we encode each sequence simply by its first and last elements); there is no need to keep track of the corresponding portion of $M_{i,j}$ itself.

 Denote by $T(a, b)$ the maximum runtime for computing all the minimal pairs $(u,w)$, within any box $M_{i,j}$, for $u$ in some contiguous portion $L'$ of $a$ entries of $L$, and $w$ in some contiguous portion $R'$ of $b$ entries of $R$.
 Clearly, $T(1, b) = O(b)$, and $T(a, 1) = O(a)$.
 In general, the runtime is bounded by the recurrence